Ajulibe/Ajulibe/README.md

  - Ionic React :dash:
  - Anything it takes to get the Job done :hammer:

 Do not Invade the repositiories.
-For therein is contained stashes and batches of half written projects.
+For therein lies stashes and batches of half written projects.

 ### 💬 Ask me about
 -  Music